|All Weld Programs Ed's Process Control Training Resources Who is Ed Craig?||

 Note: Please be aware that weld skills have never had anything to do with Weld Process Control expertise and Best Weld Practices knowledge.

-Will the extremely poor welds that were made on the Beijing, Birds Nest Olympic Stadium, mean that one day the impressive steel structure will turn into a spiders web for spectators?
+Will the extremely poor quality cored welds that were made on the construction of the Beijing, Birds Nest, Olympic Stadium, mean that one day this unique designed steel structure will turn into a Spiders Web Trap for the stadium spectators?

 The five hundred million dollar, Beijing, Olympic stadium was built on top of an earth quake fault.
-The steel stadium is wrapped in a unique designed, high Strength steel cocoon that weighs approx. 45,000 tons.
-While the world's focus was on the unique design of this stadium, my focus was on the sad weld practices used to build it.
+The steel stadium is wrapped in a unique designed, high strength steel cocoon that weighs approx. 45,000 tons.
+While the world's focus was on the artistic design of this stadium, my focus was on the sad weld engineering practices that were used to build it.